-Pride and ego, often when you’ve been isolated, especially if those people tired to warn or help you, your pride doesn’t want to let you reach out to them, fear they might reject you, fear no one would believe you.
+Pride and ego, often when you’ve been isolated, especially if those people tried to warn or help you, your pride doesn’t want to let you reach out to them, fear they might reject you, fear no one would believe you.

-You have to protect yourself and heal once you realise you’re in the never-ending cycle of a toxic relationship, the best way to do this is to get out safely.
+You have to protect yourself and heal once you realise you’re in the never-ending cycle of a toxic relationship.
+The best way to do this is to get out safely.

-It’s incredibly hard to leave, once out you’ll be wiser and stronger.
-Working on you and who you want to be, releasing, guilt, pain, fear working through the past to leave it in the past.
+It’s incredibly hard to leave.
+Once out, you’ll be wiser and stronger.
+Working on you and who you want to be, releasing guilt, pain, fear, working through the past to leave it in the past.

-It takes on average seven attempts to leave an abusive relationship.
-Some manage less some it takes more.
+It takes, on average, seven attempts to leave an abusive relationship.
+Some manage less, some it takes more.

-Keep working on who am I, keep building new dreams, keeping working on your beliefs and your boundaries, your hobbies.
+Keep working on who am I? keep building new dreams, keeping working on your beliefs and your boundaries, your hobbies.

-Make sure you eat well and sleep well, try getting some exercise.
+Make sure you eat well and sleep well.
+Try getting some exercise.

-Remember it’s baby steps all the way, you’re allowed a couple back just keep going, you can and you will recover.
+Remember, it’s baby steps all the way.
+You’re allowed a couple back.
+Just keep going, you can, and you will recover.